Auto Insurance Fraud in California - Penal Code 548-551 PC

 Further, it's a crime for this type of shop to solicit somebody for their business for claims fraud.
 PC 549 is a "wobbler" that can be charged as a misdemeanor or felony.

-An example includes a situation where you send a friend to a car mechanic you know will file a fraudulent insurance claim and then give you a portion of the money.
+An example includes sending a friend to a car mechanic you know will file a fraudulent insurance claim and then give you a portion of the money.
 If convicted of violating PC 549, you could face up to three years in jail and a $50,000 fine.

 This law has various subsections that make it a crime to submit false insurance claims with the intent to defraud.
-In other words, it's a crime to knowingly submit a fraudulent insurance claim and related conduct, such as:
+In other words, it's a crime to submit a fraudulent insurance claim and related conduct knowingly, such as:

 Readers should note that the insurance company does not have to sustain a loss.
 In other words, just the attempt to defraud is sufficient.
 This statute also covers making a written or oral statement as part of the claim.